emissary-ingress/emissary/cmd/aes-plugin-runner/README.md

-# aes-plugin-runner: Run Ambassador Pro middleware plugins locally
+# aes-plugin-runner: Run Ambassador Edge Stack Filter plugins locally

-`aes-plugin-runner` lets you run an Ambassador Pro filter as a stand-alone Ambassador AuthService, making it much easier to develop the filter.
+`aes-plugin-runner` lets you run an Ambassador Edge Stack Filter plugin as a stand-alone Ambassador AuthService, making it much easier to develop the plugin.

-## Installation

-	$ go get github.com/datawire/aes-plugin-runner

-Then make sure `$(go env GOPATH)/bin` is in your `$PATH`.

 ## Usage: